-It’s been about a year since things have ended with my twin flame.
+It’s been about 4 years since things have ended with my twin flame.
+(I originally wrote this blog a year out.)
 I finally raised my self-esteem enough, learned about twin flames, and realized that I deserved someone who was really available for an adult relationship no matter how strong the pull and how amazing the chemistry was.
 And no matter how “at home” and “right” things felt with him.

 Things I learned:

 This was a big one for me and I learned this from listening to hours of Abraham Hicks youtube videos.
 Everyone with a twin flame knows the searing pain of being separated from them.
 And the souring feelings you get when you are with them.
 You are basically dependent on them to be in a good mood.
 I used to get tension headaches at work and not be able to focus.
 I would grump around when I was having problems with him or he didn’t text me back or was being funny about meeting up.

 But now I focus my thoughts.
 Work as hard as I can to get in a good mood everyday.
 I know I don’t need things and people to act and be a certain way for me to be happy.
 I can find peace and a better feeling in any situation.
 I pep talk myself all the time in my journal.
 I always telling myself sweet things.
 I stop myself before I downward spiral into tears.
 I take positive thoughts and spiral them up.
 Finding more and more things to be happy about (my house, my couch, etc)

 I can feel at home with myself.